hivesolutions/viriatum/README.md

 ## Benchmarking

-* Most of the information presented on this site [gwan benchmark](http://gwan.ch/en_apachebench_httperf.html) is applicable to benchmarking viriatum
+* Most of the information presented in this site [gwan benchmark](http://gwan.ch/en_apachebench_httperf.html) is applicable for benchmarking viriatum

 ## Debugging